 Make use of double bass classes that will help you to perfect your playing technique.
 Through double bass classes, you can learn to learn how to play by striking.
 Get your index finger ready to produce the sounds as more often than not the musician strikes the strings using his or her index finger.
 Alternatively, the musician can pluck and pull the strings causing a sound when he or she plays.

 Interestingly enough, more people sit and play the double bass than stand despite the instrument being very tall.

-Tips for Playing the Violin Family of Instrument
+Tips for Playing Instruments from the Violin Family of Instruments